Cauliflower Poutine

 1. Preheat the oven to 425.

-6. Lay the cauliflower florets on an oiled sheet tray in a single layer; they won't brown if they're overlapping.
-Salt generously.
+5. Lay the cauliflower florets on an oiled sheet tray in a single layer and season with salt and pepper.

-7. Roast for about 30-45 minutes until tender and browned.
+6. Roast the cauliflower for about 30 minutes until tender and lightly browned.

-13. Simmer the gravy for another 10-15 minutes after blending, or until the cauliflower is done.
+8. Simmer the gravy over low heat for another 10-15 minutes after blending, or until the cauliflower is done.
+Add a dash of water if necessary to keep the gravy from sticking to the pan.

 Leave a Comment